Stop Defending Johnny Depp For The Sake Of A Movie

 Let's unpack that statement.
 Basically, Yates is saying that unlike in the case of Harvey Weinstein, or the many other men accused of sexual assault or harassment in recent weeks, Depp has only been accused by one person: his ex-wife, Amber Heard.
 (Depp denied the allegations.)

 Yates, it's worth noting, appears to be conflating a reckoning that's taking place in society around sexual misconduct with an allegation of domestic abuse.
 And, while it's true that other women in Depp's life have come forward to speak of their own positive experiences with him, Heard's allegations aren't uncorroborated.
-In an essay for Refinery29, writer and friend iO Tillett Wright confirmed Heard's version of events, having witnessed it and called the police.
+In an essay for Refinery29, writer and friend iO Tillett Wright confirmed Heard's version of events, having placed the 9-1-1 call.
 A Los Angeles judge granted Heard a temporary restraining order, and several court documents appear to prove the validity of her story.

 Advertisement